rydmike/flex_seed_scheme/README.md

 );
 ```

-If you then define equivalent `ThemeData` based on those schemes as your standard `MaterialApp`,
+If you define equivalent `ThemeData` based on those schemes as your standard `MaterialApp`,
 `theme` and `darkTheme` definitions, but assign them to `highContrastTheme` and
-`highContrastDarkTheme`, you get more accessible themed colors that are based on same colors,
+`highContrastDarkTheme`, you get more accessible themed colors that are based on the same colors
 but with higher contrast, that are activated when users select high-contrast theme in device
 accessibility system settings.
 Changing to accessibility theme based on device system setting
 automatically, by using theme data defined on `MaterialApp` properties `highContrastTheme` and